 Examples of this include:

 As you can see, not all instances of gross misconduct cover a single incident.
-Gross misconduct covers persistent breaches of disciplinary rules as long as there is sufficient evidence.
+Gross misconduct covers persistent breaches of disciplinary rules as long as there is sufficient evidence and the employee has been told of the potential consequences.

 Company property is anything from your company equipment, personal devices and the company premises.

-To warrant instant dismissal, your employee may be using illegal drugs in the workplace.
-In most cases, an employee may receive prior warnings from line management, but such conduct will be considered gross misconduct.
+To warrant summary dismissal, your employee may be using illegal drugs in the workplace.
+In most cases, an employee may not receive prior warnings from line management, but such conduct will be considered gross misconduct.

 This includes: